6 Tips for Taking Great Vacation Pictures

 Anyone who uses Instagram knows that unique details can tell a story.
 Mix up your subject matter.
 Be a documentarian.
 Take tight, cropped shots of signage and architectural details.
 Food shots are always fun, as is a festive table top!
 These kinds of detailed shots lend a nice variation to your overall vacation album.

-Follow our Instragram @Travelzoo for more inspirational travel photogragpy.
+Follow @Travelzoo on Instagram for more inspirational travel photography.